-Transmission Replacement Process Sr. Task Force Update (1:00-1:10)
+Transmission Replacement Process Sr. Task Force Update (1:00-1:30)

 Mr. Fran Barrett will provide an update on the current status of the TRPSTF and discuss the path forward.

+Mr. Ed Tatum, American Municipal Power, will provide comment on the activities and state of the TRPSTF and may move to sunset the task force.

+Based on the outcome of a potential motion to sunset the TRPSTF, Mr. Ed Tatum may present a first read of a proposal for addressing End of Life facilities in the PJM planning process, including revisions to manual 14B.
+The Committee would be asked to endorse these revisions during its August meeting should the first read take place.

-Summer-Only Demand Response Sr. Task Force Update (1:10-1:20)
+Summer-Only Demand Response Sr. Task Force Update (1:30-1:40)